Joining is easy and free, EVERYONE is welcome:

 - sign up for the FREE daily email which contains all the main resources for the daily challenges

-- follow our hashtag #30days30waysUK across social media during 'September is Preparedness Month'
+- follow hashtag #30days30waysUK daily across social media during 'September is Preparedness Month

 There will be a chance for feedback at the end of the campaign with links posted so keep tuned.
 Your comments are highly valuable to help us make the campaign bigger and better every year.
 They also contribute to active research.
 All entries are anonymous and you have full control over the data you provide.
 Any queries, simply get in touch with us.